-3. Specific requirements for regulated professions courses
+Specific requirements for regulated professions courses

-- 3.1 If you have applied for a regulated professions course, i.e. a health or social care or sports therapy course regulated by a professional body, your course will include compulsory requirements relating to practice placements.
-You will need to pass an Occupational Health check if you are joining an NHS or social care regulated course.
-Your place upon the programme remains subject to you continuing to meet occupational health requirements. - As part of the Occupational Health check, you will need to be tested for certain diseases as required by UK Department of Health and Social Care guidance.
-There is further information in the non-academic entry requirements section of the relevant course information on our website (www.bournemouth.ac.uk/ courses).
+- i.e. a health or social care or sports therapy course regulated by a professional body, your course will include compulsory requirements relating to practice placements.
+You will need to pass an Occupational Health check if you are joining a health or social care regulated course.
+Your place upon the programme remains subject to you continuing to meet Occupational Health requirements and attending Occupational Health and immunisation appointments. - As part of the Occupational Health check, you will need to be tested for certain diseases as required by UK Department of Health and Social Care guidance.
+There is further information in the non-academic entry requirements section of the relevant course information on our website (www.bournemouth.ac.uk/courses).